Cultural Insights Blog

 Final comments – a layer of complexity

 Virtual teams add a layer of complexity to managing across cultures.
 It is clear that, for virtual teams and their leaders to be effective, they require advanced interpersonal skills and an ability to communicate across cultures.
-As demonstrated in this case study, building trust is a key issue that needs to be considered.
+As discussed in this case study, building trust is a key issue that needs to be considered.
 Understanding the difference between interpersonal trust and task-related trust is vital for virtual teams to be able to work together while being apart.
 Understanding the cultural impact for virtual teams is an important investment in business effectiveness.